 Answer: During the trekking route there are all places tea shops (except 3 days) where you can able to buy mineral water and you can buy it for drinking water but however we advise against buying mineral water in plastic bottles, as currently there are no provisions for disposing of these.
 Instead, we provide you boiled water or bringing chlorine tablets to purify the normal water as the normal water is available in camp site/along the way.Question: Can I charge my digital camera or other batteries on my trip?

-Answer: During the local lodges / local houses here will be more chances to charge battery.
-We recommend to you bring extra pair for in case.
-Remember to bring your adapters!
-An extra battery will be recommended.Question: Is there any communication facilities on around Dhaulagiri short trekking?
+Answer: During the local lodges / local houses here will be more chances to charge the battery.
+We recommend you bring an extra pair for in case.
+Remember to bring your own adapters!.Question: Is there any communication facilities on around Dhaulagiri short trekking?

 Answer: In this trekking route you can get telephone services (except 3 days) as well as internet services as well.Question: Can I use credit cards in Trekking?